 Eligible applicants are institutions of higher education, nonprofit organizations, and other organizations and/or agencies.

 As a rough guideline, check the preceding link between October and April every year.

 View the Guide to Applying for some helpful application tips.

-ARRT program funding mechanism accounted for 3% of NIDILRR grant funding for Fiscal Year 2015.
+ARRT program funding mechanism accounted for 3% of NIDILRR grant funding for FY 2015.

 87 Fellows under 23 active awards were enrolled in the program during FY 2015.